 Learn how to monitor the network performance of Google apps, including Google Meet, Google Workspace, Gmail & Google Calendar.Learn more

 You need to deploy a minimum of more than two Agents to more accurately compare data between two points.

-For example, if you’re monitoring Google network performance between your head office and your Internet, deploy one Agent in our Head Office and 2 Agents to monitor Internet performance (example, a Google Cloud Agent and an AWS Agent).
+For example, if you’re monitoring Google network performance between your head office and your Internet, deploy one Agent in our Head Office and 2 Agents to monitor Internet performance and Internet problems (example, a Google Cloud Agent and an AWS Agent).

 If you have Linux servers, the Software version is perfect.
 If you have a Hyper-V or VMware environment, the Virtual Appliance is ideal.
 Otherwise, there are also Hardware agents, which are very easy to deploy.

 With multiple Agents deployed, if you have a network problem, you can easily see if that same problem is affecting all your sites or just one.

 If the problem is affecting all your sites, having Agents allows you to collect the most accurate data to troubleshoot and create a comparison point.

 Once you’ve installed all your Agents, you’ll need to setup two configurations in the App: